tmmytwllms/final_project/deliverables.md

 ### __Machine Learning Model__

 #### Feature Selection
 The sample_train_test table contain 26 features so we performed a feature selection to reduce the number of input variables for the predictive model.
 We used a combination of a tree-based estimator (i.e. random forests) and the correlation matrix to get an insight of the most influential features on the targeted variable ("DEP_DEL15" = Departure delays over 15 minutes).
-Here are the features selected based:
+Here are the features selected:

 ```
 'DEP_BLOCK' - Departure block